TahaLazreg/simple-home/README.md

 # For developers:

-1. Run the `/first_time.sh` file within the `/setup` directory on the rpi ( if asked about mariadb questions, always answer no and empty passwords but for the reload tables question) WITH SUDO PRIVILEGES.
+1. Run the `/first_time.sh` file from within the `/setup` directory on the rpi ( if asked about mariadb questions, always answer no and empty passwords but for the reload tables question) WITH SUDO PRIVILEGES.
-2. On your Windows computer, run the `/setup/dev.ps1` file.
+2. On your Windows computer, run the `/dev.ps1` file from within the `/setup` directory.
 3. In the mysql.json file now on your computer, change the host parameter from ```localhost``` to the ip address of the raspberry pi.
 4. Run the `/setup/dev.sh` file on the rpi WITH SUDO PRIVILEGES (but this is untested, may be buggy) and skip steps 5-8 OR ignore this step and continue following the instructions .
 5. Log in mysql with the `sudo mysql` command.